What’s a resume – and why have one?

 Not sure where to start with your resume?
-You’ve come to the right place! - Our resume builder is designed specifically for students!
+You’ve come to the right place!

 A cover letter is a short (one page), tailored letter that should always accompany any resume or application documents that you send to a prospective employer.
 It is your cover letter that actually creates the first impression, as it's generally the first document that your future employer will read.